investigaciongiis/mSEC-AM/README.md

 > **Scan, analyze and generate AI-powered security reports for Android apps in a single pipeline.**
 > Automated DevSecOps pipeline combining SAST, MobSF, Trivy and AI-driven analysis.

-## ⚡ TL;DR

-mSEC-AM is an automated DevSecOps pipeline for Android apps that:

-- Runs CodeQL, MobSF and Trivy
-- Aggregates results into a unified report
-- Generates AI-ready security analysis

-➡️ Plug into your repo and get a full security audit on every push.

 ## 🧠 Overview

 **mSEC-AM** is a security auditing system for Android applications that integrates multiple analysis tools into a unified pipeline.